benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 If you found this post helpful, there are two other resources you may be interested in reading:

 * A more expansive post on [open source licensing geared towards open source project maintainers ](https://ben.balter.com/2017/11/28/everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing/)
-* An overview of the best way to handle [copyright notices for open source projects](https://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/) in e.g., Licenses or the README, and
+* An overview of the best way to handle [copyright notices for open source projects](https://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/) in for example, Licenses or the README, and

 ### Go forth and open source